- Sydney

 Moorebeer Brewing Co.

-Tucked away on the outskirts of town, Moorebeer Brewing Co. opens their doors to the public every Friday and Saturday from noon.
+Tucked away on the outskirts of town, Moorebeer Brewing Co. opens its doors to the public every Friday, Saturday and Sunday.
 So, if you're looking for things to do in Port Macquarie on the weekend, then this is it.
 Their tap wall pours ten different brews, but if beer isn't your thing, they also have a great selection of wine, ciders and spirits.
-Live music and a food truck round out the experience in this industrial set-up.
+Live music and a food truck round out the experience in this cool industrial set-up.

 18/35 Merrigal Road, Port Macquarie